Węgorzewo: World Wars

 Angerburg became a garrison town again after the outbreak of World War I (1914–18), when it had a population of 5,800 inhabitants.
 The German-Russian military cemetery Jägerhöhe was located nearby.
 The war did not impact the town greatly, and Angerburg grew through new housing developments afterwards.
 Angerburg also began to develop through tourism after the opening of the Angerapp to regular navigation.
 At the beginning of the Third Reich, the town had a population of 7,700 which profited from a local cavalry regiment.
 Through incorporation of neighboring communities, Angerburg expanded to include 10,922 inhabitants in 1939.

 Like the rest of East Prussia, Angerburg was initially only indirectly affected by World War II (1939–45), such as casualties of war and supply shortages.
 This situation changed as the eastern front grew near during the winter of 1944-45.
-Unlike the neighboring town of Goldap to the east, Angerburg was not involved in fighting, but was given up by the Wehrmacht as the Soviet Red Army advanced.
+Unlike the neighboring town of Gołdap to the east, Angerburg was not involved in fighting, but was given up by the Wehrmacht as the Soviet Red Army advanced.
 After the Red Army reached Elbing (Elbląg) and cut off East Prussia from the rest of Germany, the citizens of Angerburg were forced to evacuate the province by traveling across the Vistula Lagoon or to Pillau.
 The Red Army reached Angerburg on January 25, 1945 and destroyed much of the town; only a few buildings remained of the old town center.